alanng10/class-lang/Docue/Article/Sande/a.md

 followed by limit semicolon.
 This execute copies struct any of the Class Struct struct type from Source memory index to Dest memory index.

-RefCallOperate is operate that call with ref value as maide memory index.
+RefCallOperate is operate that call with local var ref value as maide memory index.
 The call argue is passed with ref, same as CallOperate.
 The call interface is not declared.
 The call can be passed with argue that is any integer multiple of ref.